Guided Bison Tours on Catalina Island

-The best places to see Catalina Island bison are not necessarily on bison tours but on wilderness tours of the interior of the island.
+As you can see, the best places to see Catalina Island bison are not necessarily on bison tours but on wilderness tours of the interior of the island.
 These are called mini-safaris, because of the rugged terrain and the wildlife roaming around the area.
 It’s no wonder that TripAdvisor ratings for Journey Catalina are nearly all five stars.
 Come see the island and these beautiful animals where they belong—in the wild!